joedokiss/api-store-laravel/readme.md

 ## 1. About this API:
 > this Restful API is built by Laravel 5.5

-> the tree structure (see snapshot 1 as example, which is used in this demo application) will be essentially demonstrated as the array structure (eg. array $nodes), and the tree will be built as (see snapshot 2 as example)
+> the tree structure (see snapshot 1 as example, which is used in this demo application) will be essentially demonstrated as the array structure (eg. array $stores), and the tree will be built as (see snapshot 2 as example)
 ```
-$nodes = [
+$stores = [
 	['id' => 1,  'parent_id' => 0, 'store_name' => 'A'],
 	['id' => 2,  'parent_id' => 0, 'store_name' => 'B'],
 	['id' => 3,  'parent_id' => 0, 'store_name' => 'C'],